 While everyone is keeping a watchful eye on the opioid epidemic today, cocaine has been making a stealthy comeback.
 This cocaine resurgence is especially troublesome for African-Americans, as cocaine has been a more significant problem than heroin for non-Hispanic black Americans for the past 20 years.
 However, other demographics suffer cocaine-related problems as well.
 Let’s take a look at the history of cocaine in the U.S. to get a better idea of why a cocaine comeback is such a concerning issue today.

-Origins of Cocaine and Its Widely Praised Medical Uses
+Cocaine Comeback, the Origins of Cocaine and Its Widely Praised Medical Uses

 Cocaine comes from the leaves of the coca plant found in South America.
 Thousands of years ago, local inhabitants chewed the leaves or brewed them into a tea.
 They enjoyed the heightened energy and increased alertness the leaves provided.